ROLE

 Where We Started

-When Alfa approached us, they had a new product but no structured way to communicate it online.
-Their existing materials were highly technical, with dense papers, AutoCAD files, and complex diagrams, making it difficult for non specialists to grasp the technology.
+When Alfa approached us, they had a powerful new product but no clear way to communicate it online.

 WHAT IS THE PROBLEM?